luizbgomide/EclipsePhase2e-ptbr/src/16/12-meshware.md

 You can also use this meshware to enter a heightened state of security — Defensive Mode.
 When activated with a quick action, the modifier to brainhack you is increased to −30.
 This lock-down status impairs your functions, however; you cannot use Insight pool while it is active and suffer a −3 Initiative modifier.

-**E-Veil:** E-veil obfuscates the presence of designated apps within the infomorph’s code.
+**aE-Veil:** E-veil obfuscates the presence of designated apps within the infomorph’s code.
 Any attempt to scan the infomorph using Interface is opposed with a Program skill of 80.
 The hidden apps must be designated when e-veil is activated.

 **Fault Tolerance:** This module provides redundancy and loadsharing functions.
 You receive AV 5 against mesh attacks.

 **Persistence:** This meshware uses rootkit techniques to keep the digital mind active despite attempts to crash it.
 Increase the infomorph’s Durability by 10 and Wound Threshold by 2.

 <!--sort-end-->